mcgnly/DeveloperDocumentation/CSharp/Reference.md

 ### Setting the OAuth Token
 Once you've obtained your OAuth token using either of the methods described above, pass it to the relayr class in the following manner:

 		// Set the OAuth token
 		Relayr.OauthToken = "YOUR OAUTH TOKEN HERE";

 ### Retrieving Transmitters and Connecting to the MQTT Broker

 Next, you'll need to fetch a list of your transmitters (WunderBars) from the relayr API, using the `GetTransmitters()` function.
 You will use the ID of the transmitter to connect to the MQTT broker.
 Connections to the broker are performed on a per-Transmitter basis.
 You can have multiple connections simultaneously, one for each WunderBar.
 If you have multiple transmitters (Multiple WunderBars) you can choose an Id for each in order to tell them apart.
 This Id will be passes as `CLIENT ID OF YOUR CHOICE` below.

-	// Get a list of transmitters and connect to the MQTT broker with the first one in the list List<dynamic> transmitters = await Relayr.GetTransmitters();
+		// Get a list of transmitters and connect to the MQTT broker with the first one in the list List<dynamic> transmitters = await Relayr.GetTransmittersAsync();
 		Transmitter transmitter = Relayr.ConnectToBroker(transmitters[0], "CLIENT ID OF YOUR CHOICE");

 ### Retrieving a List of Sensors and Subscribing to Data